Interlisp/Interlisp.github.io/content/en/medley/using/running/running-on-win.md

 1. *Install WSL:* See [here](https://learn.microsoft.com/en-us/windows/wsl/install) for instructions on installing WSL.

-2. *Install medley within WSL:* Once WSL is installed, open a terminal to WSL (e.g., by typing "wsl" in a Command or Powershell window) and follow the instructions for installing and running Medley on WSL and standard Linux that can be found [here](/medley/using/running/running-on-linux).
+2. *Install Medley within WSL:* Once WSL is installed, open a terminal to WSL (e.g., by typing "wsl" in a Command or Powershell window) and follow the instructions for installing and running Medley on WSL and standard Linux that can be found [here](/medley/using/running/running-on-linux).

-3. *Run Medley:* Once Medley has been installed on WSL, you can run medley from either a WSL terminal as described in the Running Medley on Linux instructions ([here](/medley/using/running/running-on-linux)) or by typing `wsl medley <flags and options>` in a Command or Powershell window.
+3. *Run Medley:* Once Medley has been installed on WSL, you can run Medley from either a WSL terminal as described in the Running Medley on Linux instructions ([here](/medley/using/running/running-on-linux)) or by typing `wsl medley <flags and options>` in a Command or Powershell window.

     Documentation for the `<flags and options>` to the `medley` command can be found [here](https://online.interlisp.org/downloads/man_medley.html)